 Typically, credit card companies put a spending limit on every credit card issued.
 This limit determines your credit utilization ratio, as well as how much you have left to spend.

 To find out the latter, you only need to subtract the outstanding balance from the credit limit.
 Ideally, you want to keep the outstanding balance on your credit card at a value that translates to a credit utilization rate of 30% or less.
+A high credit utilization ratio can affect your overall personal leverage ratio as well.

 In other types of debt, the outstanding balance at any point in the life of the loan consists of three elements: